Skip to content

 Inwardleigh is a rural parish in West Devon, about 2 miles north west of Okehampton.
 There are two main settlements, the villages of Inwardleigh and Folly Gate, and numerous scattered farms and hamlets.
 The main A386 Okehampton to Hatherleigh and Bideford road runs north-south through the parish.

-Prism lane pot hole/ road surface, has been reported by a number of people and it was reported again this morning (19th October) to the emergency highways response team.
-This along with numerous other pot holes that have been raised at our meetings and reported accordingly.
+Numerous other pot holes that have been raised at our meetings and reported accordingly.
 If you have a smartphone, please use the link below to report pot holes, it doesnt require any in depth information and perhaps if they receive a lot of reports it might prompt some action.
-The matter of Prism Lane junction with the A386 has also been raised with our West Devon Councillor along with the Devon County Councillor.

 https://www.devon.gov.uk/roads-and-transport/report-a-problem/map/map_src/poth/#gf_52